lukesnowden/laraview/README.md

 ![ViewCommand](./readme/laraview-region--customer.edit.png)

-Now you will two more files generated in `app/Laraview/CustomerEdit/Regions`.
-Lets register these regions onto our View.
+Now you will have two more files generated in `app/Laraview/CustomerEdit/Regions`.
+Lets register these regions onto our `View`.

 ```php
 <?php